-Any time money and/or products exchange hands there should be a legitimate business formation in existence and proper tax paid.
-By not doing so is not only breaking the law but is undermining the legitimacy of professional photography.
+Any time money and/or products exchange hands, there should be a legitimate business formation in existence and proper tax paid.
+By not doing so, it is not only breaking the law but is undermining the legitimacy of professional photography.
 Yes, there are thresholds before tax liability may kick in but don’t let the internet or your friend tell you this.
 Let your taxation agency be the one to tell you that you don’t owe anything.
 That’s better than being fined.

-Total plug.
-IF you’re completely overwhelmed on this my BusinessREVAMP online workshop offers personalized legal research – I wish I could offer this advice to every one who needs it but each jurisdiction is so specific and you don’t wanna mess with legal stuff!
+Total plug…if you’re completely overwhelmed on this, my BizRevamp online workshop offers personalized legal research.
+I wish I could offer this advice to every one who needs it, but each jurisdiction is so specific and you don’t wanna mess with legal stuff!

 Adequate sized portfolio

 Oh man, this one I did and I see so many do.
 If your portfolio is full of only your own kids, you’re not ready.
 There are SO many people out there willing to let you take their pictures for free.
 Who doesn’t want free?
 I’ve heard variations on the numbers of pictures you should have in a portfolio.
 Do I know the right number?
 No. I just believe it should be of adequate size to demonstrate a variation in locations, lighting, and technical requirements.